samysellami/Imdb-scala/README.md

 http://localhost:8080/title/toprated/<genre>        where <genre> is the genre of the movies, for example: http://localhost:8080/title/torated/Comedy
 ```
-You will be be presented with a json output containing the top 10 a list of top rated movies of the genre entered
+You will be be presented with a json output containing the list of the top 10 rated movies of the genre entered
 (again, it is better to use a json formatter), the output consist of the movies's primary title as well as the
 corresponding rating:
 ```json